silentorb/marloth-story/books/fairytale/part2.md

 hurtling into the twilight sky.
 An endless abyss of nothingness stretched out before them.
 The monkey had likewise been thrown from his perch and was floating some distance ahead.
-James twisted about in midair just in time to watch as the machine rocketed, into the horizon, quickly lost in the misty haze.
+James twisted about in midair just in time to watch as the machine rocketed into the horizon, quickly lost in the misty haze.
 Gradually, their horizontal velocity dissipated.
-With shrieks and screams, they began to fall, hurtling into the inky darkness below them.
+With shrieks and screams, they began to fall, hurtling into the inky darkness below.

 \*\*\*